blahberi/Yandi-Parazi/README.md

     }
 }
 ```
-In the example above, the service type is `IFoo`, and the implementation is `Foo`.
-Notice how `Foo` depends on a service with type `IBar`.
+In the example above, the service is `IFoo`, and the implementation is `Foo`, which depends on the service `IBar`.

 ## Lifetime Strategies
 **Lifetime Strategies** define how instances of a service should be created when requested.
 Cornflakes comes with a couple of built-in lifetime strategies.

 ### Transient
-Creates a new instance of the service implementation every time it is requested.
+Creates a new instance of the service every time it is requested.

 ### Singleton
-Creates only a single instance of the service implementation, and returns that same single instance every time it is requested.
+Creates only a single instance of the service, and returns that same single instance every time it is requested.

 ### Scoped
 Is similar to the Singleton lifetime strategy.
 However, instead of having a single global instance, every **Scope** (which will be discussed later) has its own unique instance.